-"Tell you what?
-I'll tell you I'm starving-if you can't hear my stomach growling already."
+"I'll tell you I'm starving-if you can't hear my stomach growling already."
 I headed for the path.
 "Jeremy better not have forgotten the takeout this time.
 And it better not be curry.
 Last time he brought curry . . ."
 I kept talking, filling the space as fast as I could.
 I was almost at the house before I realized Nick wasn't behind me.
 The next day, Nick and I picked Logan up at the airport, and the pressure started almost the moment he got off the plane.
 We went to collect his luggage and, as soon as Nick got separated from us by the crowd, Logan glanced around, then asked, "Have you told them yet?"
 I shook my head.

 "Are you going to tell them?
 And I don't mean someday.
 You have to tell them this trip-at least Jeremy.
-The guy's going to figure it out eventually."
+He's going to figure it out eventually."
 He grabbed his suitcase from the conveyor belt.
 "Christ, I can't believe they haven't all figured it out by now.
 Every time they start floating theories about your good mood, it's all I can do to keep from groaning."
 He shook his head.
 "Guess when it's the last thing you expect, it's the last thing you see, no matter how obvious it is."
-I snagged his other bag and hefted it on my shoulder.
+I snagged his other bag and hefted its strap over my shoulder.

 "They're going to figure it out, Clay.
-No matter how improbable such a thing may seem, they're going to realize you're involved with someone.
 Remember what Plato said: 'Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.'"
 He pulled a face.
 "Or was that Sherlock Holmes?
 Damn, I need a break.
 Two weeks after my last exam and I'm still reeling.
 But the point is-" "Nick!"
 I called, lifting my hand.